Anissamen

 Anise for coughs, colds and bronchitis

-Anise for osteoporosis
+Anise for Osteoporosis

-Anise contains estrogen-containing plant compounds that could be used to prevent and treat osteoporosis.
-There is early research suggesting that aniseed may counteract bone loss in older people caused by estrogen deficiency.
-New text
+Anise contains estrogen-containing plant substances that could be used to prevent and treat osteoporosis.
+Initial research has already been carried out, suggesting that anise seeds could counteract bone loss in older people caused by estrogen deficiency.New text

 order now

-Join now
+join now